 You can also take a boat tour through the wetlands and mangroves in the area, which is great for wildlife spotting.
 The tour visits important nesting and mating sites for several bird species, as well as areas populated by various mammals and reptiles.

 If you have the energy, embark on a hike to Bijagual Waterfall.
 It's hard to find but worth the effort.
 Follow the signs just past Carara National Park on an hour-long hike up a steep, mossy trail.
 Meanwhile, keep an eye out for colorful birds and wildlife, such as scarlet macaws and poison dart frogs.
 Once you get to the waterfall, celebrate and cool off with a refreshing swim.
 If you go downstream, you'll find some other smaller waterfalls as well.

 Back in town, unwind at the end of a long day with a nice meal.
 Some recommended options include:

-- Los Cocodrilos, an expansive restaurant serving up typical Costa Rican fare like casados (combo plates) of rice, beans, and your choice of meat
+- Los Cocodrilos is an expansive restaurant serving up typical Costa Rican fare like casados (combo plates) of rice, beans, and your choice of meat

-- Ti-Ko, the hilltop eatery known for great surf and turf and even more incredible views from the outdoor dining area.
+- Ti-Ko is the hilltop eatery known for great surf and turf and even more incredible views from the outdoor dining area.
 Also vegetarian-friendly.

-- Vista Mar, an open-air restaurant that serves reliably delicious seafood.
+- Vista Mar is an open-air restaurant that serves reliably delicious seafood.
 Also has good fresh fruit smoothies.

 This morning, you'll drive south from the village of Tárcoles to Manuel Antonio National Park, a tropical dream of a locale where you can unwind on one of the park's four beautiful beaches.
 If you're hungry for more adventure, you can also hike on one of the park's signposted trails.
 They afford prime views of capuchin monkeys, sloths, and over 200 species of birds.
 Snorkeling is also accessible from multiple points along the beaches.